UCF Knights football: Space Game

-Individual awards and honors
+Honors and notable people

 All-Americans

 Every year, several publications release lists of their ideal "team".
 The athletes on these lists are referred to as All-Americans.
 The NCAA recognizes five All-American lists.
 They are the Associated Press (AP), American Football Coaches Association (AFCA), Football Writers Association of America (FWAA), Sporting News (TSN), and the Walter Camp Football Foundation (WCFF).
 UCF has had numerous players honored as first team All-Americans.
 To date, Kevin Smith is the only Consensus All-American.